What is customer relationship marketing (CRM)?

-- Engineering is responsible to implement the feature based on PMs inputs and meeting the release deadline.
+- Engineering is responsible for implementing the feature based on PM's inputs and meeting the release deadline.

 - Customer success should be ready to handle any user inquiry about the new feature and to use communication to strengthen the relationship with the customers and act on the upsell opportunities.